• Skip to primary navigation

 • Prepare the black garlic.
 Peel all the black garlic and then roughly chop it, keeping it in relatively large chunks.

 • Make the sauce.
-Coat the bottom of a medium to large sauté pan with olive oil, and place it over medium heat.
+Coat the bottom of a large sauté pan with olive oil, and place it over medium heat.
 Add the shallots and cook until they are soft and beginning to brown, about 4 minutes.
 Add the black garlic and toss it with the shallots.
 Then add the wine, turn the heat to high, and let it reduce by about ⅓.
 Add the butter and swirl the pan around until it's melted into the wine.
 Season generously to taste with salt and pepper.
 (Here's how.)

 • Assemble.
 Add the cooked pasta to the pan with the sauce and very gently, toss everything together.
 (If the pan isn't big enough, pour everything into a large bowl to mix it.)

-I'm a huge Pappardelle fan, but feel free to use any pasta shape you like.
+* I'm a huge Pappardelle fan, but feel free to use any pasta shape you like.

-Keywords unique pasta recipes, garlic recipes
+Keywords unique pasta recipes, garlic recipes, recipes using black garlic

 Have you tried this recipe?I'd love to see it on Instagram!
 Tag me at @cookingontheweekends or leave a comment & rating below.